ben-marshall/croyde-riscv/docs/ccx.md

 # Core Complex

-*Describes the example core-complex for uc64.
-This module includes tightly integrated memories and trace/debug modules external to the core.*
+*Describes the example core-complex for Croyde RISC-V. This module includes tightly integrated memories and trace/debug modules external to the core.*